GabriGua/Panimator/README.md

 - Eraser
 - Fill Bucket
 - Color Palette
+- Mirroring
+- Trasparency
 - Animator Timeline

+You can see some already made projects [here](https://github.com/GabriGua/Panimator/project-test);, just import them in the web app and play a bit around!

 > if you have any suggestions, you can write it at this email: gabrio.guastella@gmail.com